|

 (Photo - Anders Thygesen courtesy of the Royal Armouries)

 On the aesthetical side, the main difference is probably that the suppressor is not carried through the length of the pistol, which makes for a somewhat clumsy and disharmonic design.
-Generally the design was met with satisfaction, but the fact that the pistol had to be loaded from the top, the clumsy bolt-action system, the reduced grip upon trigger activation and the disproportionate size of the pistol grip all combined to lead to redesign of the construction around March 1943, ending with the model we know today as the Welrod Mk II.
+Generally the design was met with satisfaction, but the fact that the pistol had to be loaded from the top, the clumsy bolt-action system, the reduced grip upon trigger activation and the disproportionate size of the pistol grip all combined to lead to redesign of the construction around June 1943, ending with the model we know today as the Welrod Mk.IIA.

 Close-up of trigger mechanism.
 (Photo - Courtesy of the Royal Armouries)